mimikuo365/NTHU-CS4602/assignment1/README.md

 1. Auto Regression (AutoReg)

     The auto regression model is built with a python package statsmodels.
 The primary tenable parameter is the window size for auto regression.
 In this project, the window size for auto regression is different from model to model; that is, different countries have different window size for auto regression.
-The range for the window size is [5, 51].
+The selection of window sizes is base on the performance on test set.

 2. ReLU